 - Conduct - personel online behaviour that increases the likelihood of, or causes, harm.

 At Lindfield Primary Academy, we take eSafety very seriously.
 It is part of our computing curriculum and staff recieve regular training.
-In addition Years 4,5, and 6 participate in a workshop with our police liason officer.
 We have proceedures in place to support incidents and which reflect Child Protection guidelines.

 This group of enthusiastic individuals have been working hard to train as Digital Leaders.
 They are now using their enhanced understanding of E-Safety to help educate their peers by taking a leading role at the beginning of assemblies teaching others how to stay safe.
 See below for some of the fabulous resources they have created.

 Coding teaches children to develop an understanding of how technology works and is a fundamental part of our computing curriculum.
 This is becoming increasingly important as we move forward into a digital age.

 ‘The Hour of Code’ is a global movement created to support teaching of coding.
 It is supported by leaders in the world of technology such as Bill Gates and Mark Zuckerberg and has engaging tutorials such as Minecraft and Starwars.
 The resources are free to use and I would encourage you to explore these at home using the website https://hourofcode.com/uk/learn.

 In addition, all our pupils have a ‘Purplemash’ login (in their home/school diaries), which also has coding activities, which you are very welcome to use at home.
 Equally, if you have experience with coding and feel you may be able to talk the children, I would love to hear from you.